 Lindsey sold over 60 million copies of her approximately 56 published romance novels.
 Her works were translated into at least a dozen different languages.

 Life, Love, Family, & Career

 Lindsey was born Johanna Helen Howard on March 10, 1952, in Frankfurt, Germany, to Edwin Dennis Howard, a soldier in the U.S. Army, and his wife, Wanda Lindsey (nee Castle).
 After her father died in 1964, Lindsey and her mother settled in Hawaii, as her father had always dreamed of doing.

-While still attending high school, at the age of 18, Johanna married her one true love, Ralph Bruce Lindsey.
+While attending high school, at 18, Lindsey met her one true love, Ralph Bruce Lindsey.
+They married soon after.
 The couple had three sons: Alfred, Joseph, and Garret.
-She would lovingly dedicate many of her books to her family members.
+Lindsey would lovingly dedicate many of her books to her family members.

 Old School Bodice Ripper Legend

-Although insular, shy, and sometimes reclusive, Lindsey was a champion for the romance genre.
+Although insular, shy, and sometimes reclusive, Lindsey was a champion of the romance industry.
 She always respected the writers who came before her.
-When asked who her favorite authors were, she responded: “Kathleen Woodwiss and Rosemary Rogers, who started this wonderful genre.”
+When asked about her favorite authors, she responded, “Kathleen Woodwiss and Rosemary Rogers, who started this wonderful genre.”

 The Lindsey Cover: A Thing of Beauty

 Some of her book covers were quite racy and controversial.
 As a result, many booksellers refused to sell Tender is the Storm.
-So to cover up the hero’s rear, stickers were provided by the publisher.
-Further printings would have the cover emblazoned with a golden starburst.
+So, to cover up the hero’s rear, stickers were provided by the publisher.
+Further printings would have the cover decorated with a golden starburst.